altf11-dot-com/shortcuts-tools-functions/README.md

 **_Odds and ends ...
 Set Ctrl+Shift keyboard shortcuts to KS procedures_**

+AutofitAllColumnsAllRows - auto-sizes column width and row height for all rows and columns

 DateTimeStamp - enters the current date and time in the current cell

 MoveCurrentRowDownOne - moves an entire row down one row